-Key gaps in control: Key actions to close gaps in control: Impact on risk to be measured by: Expected completion date./(Action review date): Progress against action: Action on track: Capacity within the IM&T Team Identify and agree priorities and release of Compliance with the agreed resource 30/06/2021 Fully resourced plan agreed to support programme delivery to the level required by the staff [ACTION OWNER: COO] plan for the project with C3 for the remainder of the programme.
-IM&T posts project plan now filled.
-Gateway review dates agreed with C3 for the release of their resource as required Maintenance of staff well-being (in particular IM&T and Channel 3 staff) during final implementation of each delivery Phase Build in plans and expectations of working arrangements for IM&T and Channel 3 staff from Phase 2 implementation onward [ACTION OWNER: DBI&T] Feedback from staff 30/06/2021 Pace of project had negative impact on the well-being of staff during Phase 1 implementation.
-Lessons learnt and plans in place with respect to Phase 2 roll out.
-Key gaps in assurance: Key actions to close gaps in assurances: Impact on risk to be measured by: Expected completion date./(Action review date): Progress against action: Action on track: Adherence to the project delivery plan due to unforeseen circumstances Close monitoring of the project risk register and issues log/regular updates with potential to adjust phasing of 'go live' decisions for each phase [ACTION OWNER: COO] Adherence to the project delivery plan, which includes a range of clear measurable criteria against key milestones.
-30/06/2021 ELT agreed delay of Phase 2 implementation to 07/06/21 due to ongoing COVID priorities.
+Key gaps in control: Key actions to close gaps in control: Impact on risk to be measured by: Expected completion date./(Action review date): Progress against action: Action on track: Capacity within the IM&T Team Identify and agree priorities and release of Compliance with the agreed resource 30/06/2021 Fully resourced plan agreed to support programme delivery staff plan for the project with C3 for the remainder of to the level required by the [ACTION OWNER: COO] the programme.
+IM&T posts project plan now filled. p.
+0,000 p.w Gateway review dates agreed with C3 for the release of their resource as required Maintenance of staff well-being Build in plans and expectations of working Feedback from staff 30/06/2021 Pace of project had negative (in particular IM&T and Channel arrangements for IM&T and Channel 3 staff impact on the well-being of 3 staff) during final from Phase 2 implementation onward staff during Phase 1 implementation of each delivery [ACTION OWNER: DBI&T] implementation.
+Lessons Phase learnt and plans in place with respect to Phase 2 roll out.
+Key gaps in assurance: Key actions to close gaps in assurances: Impact on risk to be measured by: Expected completion date./(Action review date): Progress against action: Action on track: Adherence to the project Close monitoring of the project risk register Adherence to the project delivery 30/06/2021 ELT agreed delay of Phase 2 delivery plan due to unforeseen and issues log/regular updates with plan, which includes a range of clear implementation to 07/06/21 circumstances potential to adjust phasing of 'go live' measurable criteria against key due to ongoing COVID decisions for each phase [ACTION OWNER: COO] milestones. priorities.